davos-gives/default-donation-form/README.md

 ## Getting started

 1. Install Node and Create React App from your favourite application manager.
 For OSX we suggest Homebrew.
-2. Clone this project from the organizations repository, `cd` into it and install necessary packages using `yarn add`.
+2. Clone this project from the organizations repository, `cd` into it and install necessary packages using `yarn install`.
 3. enter `yarn start` to run the application locally, it'll automatically open a window in your default browswer.

 ## Config